 The Network of Buddhist Organisations – UK (NBO) came about in 1993 and CfAB has been fully involved in the work of the NBO from the beginning.
 This has included planning and organising many of NBO’s activities, for example Buddhist Action Month, and also co-creating joint conferences, panel events and exhibitions on various aspects of Buddhism and Buddhist engagement.
 One of the CfAB/ NBO collaborations was the ‘Transforming Conflict- Buddhist inspired ideas for personal and social change’’ conference in 2013.
 Jamie was the Chair of the network from 2000 – 2014 and is still a member of the NBO committee.

-We are always open to meeting with and developing new projects in the multi faith arena.
-Please contact us if you would like to work together on projects.
+We are always open to meeting with and developing new projects in the multi-faith arena.
+Please contact us via the contact page if you would like to work together on a project.